• Batteries 101

 • Using a battery lithium grease or or anti-corrosion spray to help prevent corrosion, and a wire brush to remove present corrosion.
 (See below.)

-• Driving your car for an hour or two, at least every three weeks, to bring your battery to a full state of charge (the alternator will charge the battery while your motor is running).
+• Driving your car for an hour or two, at least every 3 weeks, to bring your battery to a full state of charge (the alternator will charge the battery while your motor is running).

 Charging Your Battery